AbelDoc/NRE-Builder/README.md

     * _**lib**_ : Library for the project, same format as includes
     * _**libdir**_ : Library directories for the project, same format as includes
     * _**out**_ : The out binaries name
+    * _**excluded**_ : Path or word (separated by a whitespace) excluded from the build, every file contaning one of this word/path will be excluded from makefile generation

 ### Multiple Configuration
 __./NRE-Builder.exe -a -s=XXX__